emilyryu/hugo-academic-site/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I'm a first year PhD student in Computer Science at Cornell University, advised by [Prof. Éva Tardos](https://www.cs.cornell.edu/~eva/) and [Prof. Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/).
 My interests are broadly in theoretical computer science, especially algorithmic game theory, mechanism design, and networks.
-Currently, I'm working on calibration and radicalization in recommender systems and social networks.
+Currently, I'm working on extensions of submodular optimization to ordered settings, such as diversification of recommender systems.

 Previously, I graduated from Princeton University with an A.B. in Chemistry and minors in Applied Math and Computer Science, where I worked with [Prof. Matt Weinberg](https://www.cs.princeton.edu/~smattw/) on revenue optimization in multi-item auctions.
 I also wrote my chemistry senior thesis on the experimental study and computational modeling of heterocyclic hydroamination reactions under the supervision of [Prof. Robert Knowles](https://knowleslab.princeton.edu/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_eryu.pdf" "newtab" >}}CV (updated Sep 2021){{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_eryu.pdf" "newtab" >}}CV (updated Mar 2022){{< /staticref >}}.